Newbridge College

 Newbridge College (Coláiste Dhroichead Nua), the Dominican College Newbridge, is a co-educational private fee-paying voluntary secondary school in Newbridge, County Kildare, Ireland, run by the Roman Catholic Dominican Order.
-The Dominican Friars founded Newbridge College in 1852 as a boarding school for boys.
+The Dominican Friars founded Newbridge Dominican College in 1852 as a boarding school for boys.
 Today, still run by the Dominican Fathers, Newbridge College is a mixed day school with a student population of almost 1,000 pupils.
+It is also the home of a resident Community of Dominican Friars - the Priory and Church being centred between the two wings of the College buildings.

 History

 Foundation

-The Dominican College in Newbridge was founded in 1852 by Fr Dominic Walker and Fr Nicholas Freyne, who established the College as a result of the high and increasing demand for secondary Catholic education owing to Catholic emancipation in Ireland at the time.
+The Dominican College in Newbridge was founded in 1852 by Fr Dominic Walker OP and Fr Nicholas Freyne OP, who established the Dominican College of Saint Thomas Aquinas OP as a result of the high and increasing demand for secondary Catholic education owing to Catholic emancipation in Ireland at the time.
 In its first year of establishment, Newbridge College had an enrolment of 50 students.
 A cap was placed on the number of pupils enrolled.
-In 1870 the second church on the grounds was built.
-The restriction was lifted in 1894 and the roll grew to 100 students.
+This restriction was lifted in 1894 and the roll grew to 100 students.

+In 1870 the second church dedicated to Saint Eustace was built.

-In 1924, Junior House and the Clock Tower were constructed.
+In 1924 Junior House and the Clock Tower were constructed.
 1941 saw the Senior Cup Team (SCT) win the Colleges' first Leinster Schools Rugby Senior Cup, trained by Fr Leahy, OP.
 In 1950, the Junior Cup Team (JCT) won the schools first Leinster Schools Junior Cup Final.
 Building began for Senior House in 1951.
 In 1952 the College marked its centenary, events to celebrate the milestone were attended by the President of Ireland Seán T. O'Kelly, Taoiseach Éamon de Valera, the Papal Nuncio, the Master of the Dominican Order and the Bishop of Kildare and Leighlin.

 The Newbridge College Past Pupils Union, which still exists today, was established by Dr JJ Cosgrove in 1937.

 In 1956, with completion of Senior House and the refectory, there were almost 300 boys enrolled, 250 of whom were boarders.
 The third and current church was built in 1966, consecrated by Cardinal Michael Browne, OP.
 1970 saw Newbridge win another Senior Cup, against Blackrock College, with a team trained by Fr John Heffernan, OP and captained by future Irish international Mick Quinn.
 In 1980 the bridge over the River Liffey was constructed, and the sports fields were moved from the quadrangle to the land across the Liffey.